 Once upon a time, the princess slept in a castle or in a woodland bower, innocent and untouched until the brave prince defeated the evil witch to win his way to her side and awaken her with a kiss.
-They got married–and the story ends.
+They got married . . . and there the story ends.

 Today’s princesses run away from the castle, seek out the witch for training, and solve their own problems.
 Today’s princesses earn their queendoms through their own actions and lead their people in new directions.

-Publication April 2020; available through the usual online and wholesale distributors.
+Publication May 2020 (Mandorla Press); available through the usual online and wholesale distributors.